 ARTICLE VIII - CHAPTER ASSETS

 The Chapter Treasurer shall have the finances of the Chapter audited each year by the Auditor appointed by the President.
-Within 30 days after receiving the last bank statement for the program year, the Treasurer shall provide to the Auditor all books and records including receipts, canceled checks, deposit slips, financial reports, bank statements, and tax returns for the program year to be audited.
+Within thirty (30) days after receiving the last bank statement for the program year, the Treasurer shall provide to the Auditor all books and records including receipts, canceled checks, deposit slips, financial reports, bank statements, and tax returns for the program year to be audited.

 The Auditor shall complete the audit and submit a report to the Chapter Executive Board at the first Chapter Executive Board meeting in September.
 Chapters shall manage their assets by formulating an estimate of program year expenditures and income.
 Prior year income and expenditures may be used as a guide in estimating income and expenditures for the current year.
 If planned expenditures exceed (or are projected to exceed) planned income, the Chapter Executive Board meeting minutes shall so reflect, and the Chapter Executive Board shall vote signifying approval with a simple majority of the members attending the Chapter Executive Board meeting when the vote is taken.
 The Chapter general Chapter Membership shall be duly informed at the next regular Chapter monthly meeting and shall also vote signifying their approval with a simple majority of those members in attendance.